cdomet-d/irc/bot/libs/curl/docs/libcurl/curl_url_cleanup.md

 # DESCRIPTION

-Frees all the resources associated with the given *CURLU* handle.
+Frees all the resources associated with the given *CURLU* handle!

 Passing in a NULL pointer in *handle* makes this function return immediately with no action.

-Any use of the **handle** after this function has been called and have returned, is illegal.

-# %PROTOCOLS%

 # EXAMPLE